-Non-Commissioned Officer Academy Distance Learning (NCOA DL) program is a CCAF-affiliated distance learning program consisting of sixty-five (65) study hours.
-Each student earns four hours of undergraduate credit upon completion of the program.
-The NCOA DL program provides professional military education to prepare NCOs to continue strengthening the Air Force culture, lead and manage teams, solve problems collaboratively, and connect national strategic documents to joint operations.
+Non-Commissioned Officer Academy Distance Learning program is a CCAF-affiliated distance learning program consisting of sixty-five (65) study hours.
+The NCOA DL program provides professional military education to prepare NCOs to continue strengthening the Air Force culture, lead and manage teams, solve problems collaboratively, and connect security and defense related national strategic documents to joint operations.
 The NCOA DL program enhances the development of NCOs by reinforcing their knowledge about leadership and management while increasing their level of understanding of joint missions and cultures.
 This program includes a mix of self-paced and applied courses.
 The program is designed to provide professional development to enlisted military members at a specific and critical point in their career.
-The program provides learners with peer-to-peer interaction and collaboration opportunities.
+The program provides students with peer-to-peer interaction and collaboration opportunities.